-With all the pandemonium online, you’ve surely heard about Gillette’s new creative, “The Best Men Can Be.”
+With all the pandemonium online, you’ve surely heard about Gillette’s new creative about toxic masculinity, “The Best Men Can Be.”
 In a 1:50, the brand tackled a number of societal issues, including the #MeToo movement and bullying, and delivered a hopeful message that the power (& responsibility) to change lies within each and every one of us — with a focus on men.

 We have done a great deal of research on brands taking stands (with findings that identify keys to success and where things can go wrong) and analyzing such blockbusters as Always’ “Like a Girl,” Pepsi’s Kendall Jenner “Live For Now,” Nike’s Colin Kaepernick “Dream Crazy,” Airbnb’s “#WeAccept,” P&G’s “We See Equal” and “The Talk,” among others.
 Each of these brands went bolder than nuanced visuals and messaging, obviously accepting the inherent risk.